shurick81/Dynamics365Configuration/readme.md

 # Introduction

-A module to ease infrastructure as code and configuration as code tasks for Dynamics 365.
+A module to ease infrastructure as code tasks for Dynamics 365.

 # Installation